oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 there are 2 * 4 cases to be interpreted.

 For instance, consider a non-root method in a compilation like `java.lang.String.equals(Object) at bci 44`.
-After being evaluated by the inlining algorithm, it would appear in the inlining tree either as `java.lang.String.equals(Object) at bci 44` (after being inlined) or `(not inlined) java.lang.String.equals(Object) at bci 44`.
-It is also possible that it would not be evaluated at all, which is the case when its caller is not expanded by the inlining algorithm.
-In that situation, there is no node for the method in the inlining tree.
+After being evaluated by the inlining algorithm, it would appear in the inlining tree either as`java.lang.String.equals(Object) at bci 44` (after being inlined) or `(not inlined) java.lang.String.equals(Object) at bci 44`, depending on the outcome of the inlining decision.
+It is also possible that the call would not be present in a different compilation of the same root method.
+This is the case when the caller of `java.lang.String.equals(Object)` is not inlined.
+If a call is present in one of the compilations but not the other, the matching algorithm reports a difference with the prefix `-` or `+`.
+If a call is present in both compilations, the prefix is `.` if the final inlining decision has the same outcome or `*` otherwise.

 Therefore, all possible combinations in the delta tree are:

-- `. java.lang.String.equals(Object) at bci 44` = the method was evaluated and inlined in both compilations
+- `. java.lang.String.equals(Object) at bci 44` = the call is present and inlined in both compilations
-- `. (not inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated and not inlined in both compilations
+- `. (not inlined) java.lang.String.equals(Object) at bci 44` = the call is present but not inlined in both compilations
-- `- java.lang.String.equals(Object) at bci 44` = the method was inlined in the 1st compilation but not evaluated in the 2nd compilation
+- `- java.lang.String.equals(Object) at bci 44` = the method was inlined in the 1st compilation, but the call is not present in the 2nd compilation
-- `- (not inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated but not inlined in the 1st
+- `- (not inlined) java.lang.String.equals(Object) at bci 44` = the call is present but not inlined in the 1st
-  compilation and not evaluated in the 2nd compilation
+  compilation, and not present in the 2nd compilation
-- `+ java.lang.String.equals(Object) at bci 44` = the method was not evaluated in the 1st compilation but inlined in the 2nd compilation
+- `+ java.lang.String.equals(Object) at bci 44` = the call is not present in the 1st compilation, but present and
+  inlined in the 2nd compilation
-- `+ (not inlined) java.lang.String.equals(Object) at bci 44` = the method was not evaluated in the 1st compilation
+- `+ (not inlined) java.lang.String.equals(Object) at bci 44` = the call is not present in the 1st compilation,
-  but evaluated and not inlined in the 2nd compilation
+  but present and not inlined in the 2nd compilation
-- `* (inlined -> not inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated in both
+- `* (inlined -> not inlined) java.lang.String.equals(Object) at bci 44` = the call is present in both
-  compilations, inlined the 1st compilation but not inlined in the 2nd compilation
+  compilations, and inlined the 1st compilation but not inlined in the 2nd compilation
-- `* (not inlined -> inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated in both
+- `* (not inlined -> inlined) java.lang.String.equals(Object) at bci 44` = the call is present in both
-  compilations, not inlined the 1st compilation but inlined in the 2nd compilation
+  compilations, and not inlined the 1st compilation but inlined in the 2nd compilation

 ### Compilation fragments